Trip93/teensy4_mouse/README.md

 Both NC and NO connectors of the micro switch are connected to the microcontroller.
 Enabling fast state change detection without contact bounce problems.

 ![alt text](https://github.com/Trip93/teensy4_mouse/blob/main/pictures/NC_NO_debouncing.png)

-A more detailed explanation and possibly a video of the project will be disclosed later.